 Cinnamon appears to help dilate and relax the blood vessels, which may help lower blood pressure.

 Garlic is rich in many compounds, such as allicin, that may benefit your heart.

 A review of 12 studies in over 550 people with high blood pressure found that taking garlic reduced systolic and diastolic blood pressure by an average of 8.3 mm Hg and 5.5 mm Hg, respectively.
 This reduction was similar to the effects of blood pressure medications.

 Garlic contains compounds, such as allicin, that have been shown to help relax blood vessels and aid blood flow.
 Collectively, these factors may help reduce blood pressure.

 Basil (Ocimum basilicum) is a flavorful herb that comes in various forms.
 It’s popular in alternative medicine because it’s rich in various powerful compounds.

-However, scientists need to do more research to investigate whether basil helps lower blood pressure in humans.
+More research is needed to investigate whether basil helps lower blood pressure in humans.

-Basil contains compounds, such as eugenol, that may help reduce blood pressure, according to animal studies.
+Basil contains compounds that may help reduce blood pressure, according to animal studies.
 However, more human research is needed.

 Parsley (Petroselinum crispum) is a popular herb in American, European, and Middle Eastern cuisine.
 It’s native to the Mediterranean and has an impressive nutritional profile.